Azores Airlines Flight Delay and Cancellation Compensation

 When flights are delayed or cancelled, airlines must provide you:

-• Compensation to make up for the trouble
+• Compensation to make up for the inconvenience.

-Don’t forget to ask airline workers about these things if your plans change.
-They are obligated to tell you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline staff about these things if your plans change.
+They have to tell you about your rights when there’s a significant delay or cancellation.

 Azores Airlines Flight Delay Compensation

-Travel setbacks from Azores Airlines can be very frustrating.
-However there’s some good news: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Flight delays from Azores Airlines can be very frustrating.
+However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could get up to €600 per person.
-What counts is when you arrive, not when you leave.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+Laws in the UK and EU are in your favor.
+You could receive up to €600 per person.
+What counts is when you land, not when you leave.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-Your compensation depends on the length of your journey.
-A short flight won’t yield as much as a long one, even if they’re both delayed for the same duration.
+How much you get depends on your flight distance.
+A brief trip won’t be compensated as highly as a longer flight, even if they’re both delayed for the same duration.

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance